 Faculty Research Committee

 The Faculty Research Committee (FRC) administers grants programs each year that provide support for faculty research and creative activities.
-The committee comprises six elected members of the faculty, with at least one member from each disciplinary group—natural sciences, engineering, and mathematics; social sciences; humanities; and arts—and no more than one from any department, as well as Takunari Miyazaki, Associate Dean for Faculty Development and Associate Professor of Computer Science and Amy Myerson, Senior Director of the Grants Office.
+The committee comprises six elected members of the faculty, with at least one member from each disciplinary group—natural sciences, engineering, and mathematics; social sciences; humanities; and arts—and no more than one from any department, as well as Sarah Raskin, Associate Dean for Faculty Development and Charles A. Dana Professor of Psychology and Neuroscience, and Terri Williams, Director of Faculty Grants and Sponsored Research.

 The FRC provides research support programs for faculty and students, as well as lecture series each academic year, described briefly below and in greater detail within the links for each program.

 The Faculty Research Committee administers funds available through the Dean of Faculty’s budget to aid faculty in their scholarly endeavors.
 Such aid is available for all stages of research, from inception to the final push to publication or performance.
 [NB: as used here, “research” also includes creative activities in the arts intended to lead to public performances or exhibitions, or publication.]

 The FRC considers faculty requests for research support under two programs:

 Support for Student Research